The Growing Friends monthly meetings are the place to learn how to propagate and grow Australian native plants.

 New members are very welcome!
 There is no cost involved, but membership of the Friends of the Gardens is essential.

-The Growing Friends meet in the Banks Building at the Gardens on the first Saturday of every month from 9.00am (9.30 in winter) until 12 noon.
+The Growing Friends meet in the Banks Building at the Gardens on the first Saturday of every month from 9.00am (9.30 in June, July and August) until 12 noon.
 Meetings usually start with a discussion about topics of interest to members.

 As well as the meetings, a working bee is held on the third Tuesday of each month to pot cuttings, and other tasks.